+Where are you now?
 Where would you like to go?

 The New Horizon Strategies Transition Model can help you, your team or your organization get from here to there.

 Phase 1: Reflect – “Looking Back before we Look Ahead (LBLA)™”

 Something doesn’t feel quite right or you know a change is on the horizon.
 But what should you do?
 What comes first?
 Do we have to do anything?
 How do we get everyone on the same page?

 First, reflect.
 Look in the rear view mirror.
 Remember how you, the team, and the organization got to this point.
 What was it we were aiming for initially?
 What’s the life cycle you’ve already been through?
 What worked well, and what would have been even better if…?
 This creates the first draft of goal areas to focus on moving forward.

 How have all your related and unrelated experiences led to where you are today?
 Often our lives seem to be a series of random events, but when we look in the rear-view mirror, we get the connections.
 What connections do you see Looking Back before you Look Ahead™?